GovTechSG/dev-dec-ops-playbook/devsecops-playbook.md

 # Stage 6: Operations & Monitoring

-It is vital to implement tools and processes to monitor their production systems and environmentsfor:
+It is vital to implement tools and processes to monitor their production systems and environments for:

 - Detecting and responding to operational and security incidents.
 - Measuring impact of the systems to the business.
 [Note: Agency can refer to the IM8 on Incident Management to determine the impact of the incidents to the business.]